radar/ryanbigg.com/_posts/2014-04-02-community-management.markdown

 Christmas / people wanting things done "Right Now Or Else" by the end of the year.

-During this extremely busy phrase, I've really dialed back on the programming part of my job and I've been dedicating most of my time to answering user support requests, mainly in the form of trying to keep my email inbox at an amount as close to zero as possible.
+During this extremely busy phase, I've really dialed back on the programming part of my job and I've been dedicating most of my time to answering user support requests, mainly in the form of trying to keep my email inbox at an amount as close to zero as possible.
 The community benefits from this work